-If you prefer using command line, use the smbclient command.
-To log in to your Samba server, call:
+If you prefer using the command line, use the smbclient command.
+To log in to your Samba server, run:

-smbclient //sun/share -U tux
+smbclient //jupiter/share -U tux

 Omit the -U option if you are the current user tux.
-After having logged in successfully, use some basic commands like ls (list contents), mkdir (create directory), get (download file), put (upload file) and others.
+After logging in successfully, use some basic commands like ls (list contents), mkdir (create directory), get (download file), and put (upload file).
 Use help to display all commands.
-Refer to the manual page of the smbclient command for more information.
+Refer to the manual page of smbclient for more information.